kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 ## Suspension Design

-The rear suspension of the Acura RSX features an H-arm and camber link.
+The Acura RSX rear suspension features an H-arm and camber link.
 The H-arm is formed by the lower control arm and is responsible for reacting braking and cornering forces.
 The camber link is the upper control arm and only reacts cornering forces.
 Both lower and upper control arms contribute to the location of the front-view kinematic roll centre.
 The side-view kinematic instant centre is controlled solely by the lower control arm.
 The rear suspension is pictured below with the real life and virtual representations shown on the left and right respectively.